 To address the first point, solar panels for large scale power generation - meaning, larger than a DIY project like a camping setup - come in two general sizes: residential and commercial.

 Residential solar panels are commonly around 39 inches wide by 65 inches long, give or take an inch or two.

 Commercial solar panels are larger: about 40 inches wide by 80 inches long.

 There isn’t an industry standard size, so both residential and commercial solar panels from different manufacturers can be a few inches larger or smaller than this.

 Solar panel dimensions by type

-There are a lot of solar panel sizes available to suit a wide variety of applications.
+In addition to the sizes mentioned above, there are a lot of solar panel sizes available to suit a wide variety of smaller applications.

 You can get small solar panels to mount on your motorhome or boat.
 They even come in flexible form factors, which you can easily take with you camping if you want electricity but don’t want a generator.